beckadamtheinventor/IcybeckaStudios/Shaders/ProceduralOpenSimplex/readme.md

 ## Use Object Coordinates for Noise

+Select to use object space coordinates and rotation for generating noise. (world space offset by object position and rotated) Should not be used with `World Space Coordinates` or `UV Space Coordinates`.

+## Use Object Coordinates with Locked Rotation

-Select to use object space coordinates for generating noise. (world space offset by object position) Should not be used with `World Space Coordinates` or `UV Space Coordinates`.
+Select to use object space coordinates without rotation for generating noise. (world space offset by object position) Should not be used with `World Space Coordinates` or `UV Space Coordinates`.